Hong Kong proposes allowing retail trade in cryptocurrencies

 "Industry participants want to see consistency in the global regulatory regime, otherwise there will be opportunities for bad actors to exploit loopholes in jurisdictions with less rigid laws," he said.

+While Singapore allows retail investors to trade in cryptocurrencies, its central bank has been discouraging the public from speculative trading in cryptocurrencies and brought in restrictions on advertising of cryptocurrency services in public places.
+It is also proposing .

-Legalising retail crypto trade would also set Hong Kong further apart from mainland China which has a imposed a blanket ban on cryptocurrency trade.
+Hong Kong's latest move to legalise retail crypto trade would also set Hong Kong further apart from mainland China, which has a imposed a blanket ban on cryptocurrency trade.

 "This is a positive move as it sends out a strong message that Hong Kong is taking a different approach in regulating its capital market," said Adrian Wang, chief executive of crypto brokerage Metapha.